WillTheVideoMan/colourful-spotify/README.md

 ## Usage

  1. Clone repo
+ 2. Populate the spotify.json file with your application details.
+These can be gotten from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login)
  2. Run `npm install`
  3. Run `node index.js` (or use a process manager like [pm2](https://www.npmjs.com/package/pm2))
  4. Browse to `http://localhost:3000/spotify`